 What to expect from your doctor

 Your provider is likely to ask you questions, including:

 - During a Raynaud's attack, do your fingers or toes change color or feel numb or painful?

 - Has anyone else in your family been diagnosed with Raynaud's?

 - Do you smoke?

-- How much caffeine, if any, do you consume daily?
+- How much caffeine, if any, do you have daily?